patrickzib/motiflets/README.md

 ## Top-N Motif Retrieval

-To recover the top-N motiflets simply set `top_N` to the desired value in the call to `fit_k_elbow`.
+To recover the top-N motiflets, set `top_N` to the desired value when calling `fit_k_elbow`.
+The parameter `k_max` specifies the maximum number of repeats per motif set, while the actual number of repeats is determined automatically using elbow plots.

 ```
 [...]

 dists, candidates, elbow_points = ml.fit_k_elbow(
-    k_max,          # Maximum number of repeats within each motif set
+    k_max,          # Maximum number of repeats within each Motif Set
     motif_length,
-    top_N=2         # Desired number of Motif Sets to return
+    top_N=2         # Desired number of Motif Sets to return, e.g. 2
 )
 ```